 Street voices

 "Ate and left no crumbs.
-This is like a whole level up from just ate, complete opposite of you thought you ate, or blank thought, blank ate.
+This is like a whole level up from just ate, complete opposite of you thought you ate, or blank thought blank ate.
 This is like a whole level up.
 Whatever you did, or whatever that person did, they did it flawlessly.
-Whether it be the outfit or and or whatever accomplishment they had, ate and left no crumbs.
+Whether it be the outfit and or whatever accomplishment they had, ate and left no crumbs.
 So it was clean.
 An example would basically be Emma Chamberlain in this year's Met Gala.
 She was on theme.
 Literally, Emma Chamberlain ate and left no crumbs with her dress at, you know, for the Met Gala 2026."

 What it means